 These are the seeds we all should be planting in our own lives.

 How can we accomplish this in the coming year?
 One way I know is to step out of our comfort zones.
 Go out into the darkness, into the unknown.
 And how can we do that except we put our hand into the hand of God?
 For "that shall be to you better than light and safer than a known way." —Haskins

 If you have made New Year's resolutions but rarely stuck to them, I dare you to read Finish: Give Yourself the Gift of Done by Jon Acuff.
 It might just be the best gift you've ever given your goals!

 "Goals you don’t finish don’t disappear.
 They become ghosts that haunt you.
 Scientists call it the, “Zeigarnik Effect.”
 You remember incomplete goals more than completed ones.

 That’s why you need the book Finish: Give Yourself the Gift of Done by Jon Acuff.
-He's humorous, but also real helpful because he knows the problem is real frustrating for so many of us.
+He's humorous, but also really helpful because he knows the problem is frustrating for so many of us.
 The book is loaded with research but super practical at the same time.
 It's also a great gift for the perfectionist in your life.
 Check it out!

 What seeds do you want to plant in the coming year?